IRB Review Categories

 If your research involves the use of existing and confidential data, records or specimens, use the IRB Expedited Review Application for Existing and Confidential Data, Records or Specimens.

-A subcommittee of the IRB conducts expedited review based on the written materials provided by the researcher.
+A subcommittee of the IRB conducts the expedited review based on the written materials provided by the researcher.
 The review is usually completed within a few weeks.

 All expedited review approvals done in subcommittee are reported to the full IRB.